 - Main streets are to be upgraded with trees, landscaping, cycling and pedestrian facilities similar to that already in Dorp, Plein and Church Streets. - The high quality main street with good pedestrian and cyclist access is to be extended to the main streets of peripheral suburbs. - Transport plans should integrate and support the traffic reduction strategies in Stellenbosch University's "Campus Master Plan" (See Section 3). - Transit-oriented development principles should apply.
 This means linking investments in public transport and NMT to zoning decisions that promote densification in nodes serviced by public transport and NMT facilities. - Given the rising volume of traffic that is supposedly passing through Stellenbosch town (causing congestion, road deterioration, etc), the transport plan has suggested that it may be worth considering a new arterial bypass that links the R44 at a point between Annandale Road and the Technopark entrance, passes behind Technopark (giving it another much needed entrance), cuts across the R310 and rejoins the R44 on the other side of Kayamandi.
-This extremely expensive option may, in fact, not resolve the congestion problem because it will open up large tracts of new land for development.
-Also, the bulk of traffic is not passing through Stellenbosch, as already mentioned above.
-The alternative would be major new investments in public transport links, especially into Technopark, eg. a light rail or tram service connection.
+Major new investments in public transport links, especially into Technopark, eg a light rail or tram service connection should also be considered.